cromdenne/Personal-Blog/_drafts/Travel_Hacking.md

 would mean $600 for our 60,000 points — not bad for a couple months of minimum effort.

-But then I looked up the Hyatt rewards table.
+But then I looked up the [Hyatt rewards table](https://world.hyatt.com/content/gp/en/rewards/free-nights-upgrades.html){:.underline-effect}{:target="blank"}.
 There were seven categories of Hyatts, ranging from fancy (the category one Hyatt Regency Green Bay, where Taylor and I had our wedding reception) to super-crazy fancy (the category seven Park Hyatt Sydney in Australia, a world-renowned five-star hotel).
 A category one Hyatt cost just 5,000 points for a free night, and a category seven cost 30,000.

 Our 60,000 points had some context now, and two nights at one of the fanciest hotels in the world seemed intuitively more valuable than $600 cash.
 The math